-Its often a hot debate on whether to go with a classic leather Oxford shoe or its iconic counterpart the brogue.
-But did you know they are one in the same?
-An Oxford is a form of shoe construction whereas a Brogue is a design technique of punch holes into the leather upper, so you can in fact get an "Oxford Brogue" So now that debate of Oxfords not Brogues is addressed, lets move on to what makes the Oxford shoe construction so special.
+It's often a hot debate on whether to go with a classic leather Oxford shoe or its iconic counterpart the brogue.
+But did you know they are one and the same?
+An Oxford is a form of shoe construction whereas a Brogue is a design technique of punch holes into the leather upper, so you can, in fact, get an "Oxford Brogue" So now that debate of Oxfords not Brogues is addressed, let's move on to what makes the Oxford shoe construction so special.

 Since around 1640, the men around Europe have been wearing this classic type of footwear.
 As the name suggests, the shoe was originally worn by Oxford University students by men and women.
 They were renowned for their level of comfort and smart appearance.

 However, it wasn’t until the late 1800s when they first started to become really popular across the UK and America.
 By 1910, men’s Oxford shoes were everywhere.

 As time went on, the style of these classics started to evolve with two-toned Oxfords designed for a sporty look.

 Unlike the Derby shoe where the eyelet tabs are stitched on top of the shoe, the Oxford is hidden underneath.
 This helps to give the Oxford a neater and more professional look.

 Other characteristics of the classic Oxford shoe include the unique aspect of the closed lacing system and the low heel.

 The wearer’s ankle should always be exposed to a modern pair of Oxfords.
 Although back when they were known as the Oxonian shoe, they were actually classed as a ‘half boot’ and a rebellion against the traditional knee-high boots many men wore.

 What makes them so essential?